dikortis/LetsTalkETC/Episodes/Episode_15.md

-you can't express you know crazy weird scripted protocols with them okay and then and then for the 20% that are you know exotic or really exotic I mean I I say exotic because people can do like you know exotic financial contracts and those are easy to express actually you
+you can't express you know crazy weird scripted protocols with them okay and then and then for the 20% that are you know exotic or really exotic I mean I say exotic because people can do like you know exotic financial contracts and those are easy to express actually you